Direkt zum Inhalt springen

 Contents & Procedure

-Module 1: Research and theory formation in social work
+Module 1: Science and theory formation in social work

 Module 3: Subject-oriented perspectives and social work

-Upon successful completion of the program, graduates are awarded the academic degree "Master of Arts (M.A.)".
+Upon successful completion of the degree program, graduates are awarded the academic degree "Master of Arts (M.A.)".

 Application & Admission